Akron Canton Regional Airport

 VFR

-Akron Canton Regional Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 5,500 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Akron Canton Regional Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 12,000 feet and 8 SM visibility.

 Wind Analysis